lazlowa/pypz-python/deployers/k8s/README.md

 # Install

-The python artifact are hosted on https://pypi.org/, so you can install it via pip:
+The python artifact is hosted on https://pypi.org/, so you can install it via pip:

 ```shell